Role: User Experience, User Research and Testing, Interface Design, Feature Design

 Lookbook needed to be designed from the ground up.
 Our team went through several iterations of designs and prototypes which we used to test our users in order to refine the experience of using our application.

 Through this project, I conducted numerous user testing and research to fully understand what the needs of my users are and what other possibities that might come up with the design outside of my own ideas.
 Creating Personas, User Journey Maps and Empathy Maps helped me look at how I solved design issues holistically and through the lens of the users that I am designing for.
 This process helped refine this project's experience more pleasurable to use.

 Booking Appointment Flow

-This project game me an insight on a complete workflow of researching, designing, and testing an application and its features.
+This project gave me an insight on a complete workflow of researching, designing, and testing an application and its features.
 I learned a great deal about how to design experiences, and how to properly design interfaces.
 I think the most important aspect I learned was designing within the context and specifications of a problem, as well as designing for as much users as possible.
 This also goes in hand with really understanding how to identify my audience and their needs.
-Learning how to create personas helped me really understand what a potential user would need, rather than a surface or quick-jerk understanding of things they might want.
+Learning how to create personas helped me really understand what a potential user would need, rather than a surface understanding of things they may want.
 Understanding user goals and experience maps helped my design process and improved how I refined my design.
 By actually understanding the issue I’m trying to solve by framing it within these boundaries really improved my thought process in design.
 It made me realize that having a well designed experience really does make a massive difference in how we use products and services.